TempestasLudi/TI1216-TwoBrains/doc/index.md

 Date: Mon Jan 18 21:41:26 CET 2016
 ```

-Requesting new matches may also be done regularly, similar to requesting new chatmessages.
+<aside class="notice">Requesting new matches may also be done regularly, similar to requesting new chatmessages.</aside>

 > A http response sending new matches may look like